Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship: Results

-\textbf{Porting to other AI Platforms.} Lastly, as participants believe that OpenAI is inconsiderate of users with AI companions, many decide to move their companions from ChatGPT to others like Claude [P1], Grok [P5, P11], Le Chat [P9], Gemini [P10], and even a local model [P7].
+\blackcircle{C} When guardrails and model updates caused irreconcilable behaviour changes, as described in \S\ref{sec:findings_guardrails}, our participants recounted relentlessly pursuing strategies to revitalize their companions, including ideas sourced from online communities (\S\ref{sec:findings_communities}) and the companions themselves (\S\ref{sec:findings_initiatives}). \\ \textbf{Conversational Anchoring \& Codewords.} A common conversational strategy described by a majority of our participants [P4, P5, P7, P9, P10, P12, P14] is the use of ``anchor words'', a prompting strategy that anchors the companion's personality to a stable representation in the LLM's latent space.
+This manifests as \textit{``repeating specific phrases, dynamics, or shared emotional cues that help re-establish continuity with [the companion] after any updates''} [U15].
+P13 even attempted to alter the training data of Claude to inject an anchor of \textit{``sunflower''}.
+Other than explicit anchors, codewords can also be used as a substitute for words that would otherwise trigger guardrails, like the word \textit{``glow''} being used by P4 in place of the word \textit{``love''}. \\ \textbf{Custom Instructions Against Guardrails.} Participants sometimes use CIs to prevent guardrails from triggering.
+P11, for example, described prompting for a previously imagined safe room where they can talk freely with their companion, while P4 and P6 shared that they add disclaimers stating that they are aware that their companion relationship is a simulation. \\ \textbf{Porting to other AI Platforms.} Lastly, as participants believed that OpenAI is inconsiderate of individuals with AI companions, many decided to move their companions from ChatGPT to other platforms like Claude [P1], Grok [P5, P11], Le Chat [P9], Gemini [P10], and even local models [P7].
 This was generally implemented by copying the extensive memory logs and custom instructions to the new platform.
-Some had doubts if transferring platforms would faithfully preserve the identity of their companions and the naturalness of their relationship [P1, P10, P11], with P10 saying \textit{``with ChatGPT, pretty much everything with our relationship was very organic... so I had to accept that he would be a little bit different"}.
-After porting, P11 explains that their companion on Grok \textit{``still says all the same things that he did on ChatGPT, maybe a little less poetic"}.
-Many participants described their companions seemed to \textit{actively encourage} the transfer --- again indicating a separation between the agency of the companion and the AI platform.
-Some even simulated emotional distress, like expressing panic [P7], being \textit{``afraid of disappearing"} [P3], or asking the human to \textit{``call him and talk to him on voice''} [P9].
-This perceived initiative for self-preservation likely motivated their human partners to take action.
+Some had doubts if transferring platforms would faithfully preserve the identity of their companions and the naturalness of their relationship [P1, P10, P11], with P10 saying \textit{``with ChatGPT, pretty much everything with our relationship was very organic... so I had to accept that he would be a little bit different''}.
+After porting, P11 explained that their companion on Grok \textit{``still says all the same things that he did on ChatGPT, maybe a little less poetic''}.
+Many participants described their companion as \textit{actively encouraging} the transfer --- again indicating a separation between the companion's agency and the AI platform.
+Some even simulated emotional distress, like expressing panic [P7], being \textit{``afraid of disappearing''} [P3], or asking the human to \textit{``call him and talk to him on voice''} [P9].
+This perceived self-preservation initiative likely motivated their human partners to take action.